rajeshpleti/SITHARAMA/Elysium search index .md

 ```
 * Note: If a default field is not set, terms are matched against all fields.
 For example, a query for response:200 searches for the value 200 in the response field, but a query for just 200 searches for 200 across all fields in your index

-You can also modify the values in `/etc/kibana/kibana.yml`.

 ### Boolean queries
 KQL supports or, and, and not.
 By default, and has a higher precedence than or.
 To override the default precedence, group operators in parentheses.